postkevone/tiddlyresearch/README.md

 ## Disclaimer

+TiddlyResearch simulates some of the key features of Roam Research and RemNote, but its main goal is not to create another copy of those two great webapps.
+Its main goal is to have a way to keep your Anki cards/notes always organized and accessible, that's why I think the current state of TiddlyResearch will fit most people with the same needs as mine.

+also

 TiddlyResearch DOES modify some core files of TiddlyWiki.

-Do not update the TiddlyWiki's core until a compatible version of TiddlyResearch gets released.
+Do not update TiddlyWiki's core until a compatible version of TiddlyResearch gets released.

 ##### TiddlyWiki Compatibility: 5.1.22